kunjinkao/interactive/README.md

 ## Setup

-1. Simpley run `npm install -g rhizome` to install rhizome, more docs on the [github repo](https://github.com/sebpiq/rhizome)
+1. Simpley run `npm install -g rhizome-server` to install rhizome, more docs on the [github repo](https://github.com/sebpiq/rhizome)

 2. Install all the bower components use `bower install` (`npm install -g bower` to install bower)